 Today, despite the nation’s worst economic downturn since the Depression, Harrington is once again rising to the challenge, finding innovative and cost-effective solutions to meet growing community needs.
 This includes enhancing our inpatient care and also expanding our services well beyond our campus in Southbridge.

-The mission of Harrington HealthCare is to deliver optimal healthcare to the residents and communities of South Central Massachusetts and Northeastern Connecticut.
-We are committed to Total Local Care (TLC), providing personalized, compassionate care, and advanced technology close to home.
+The mission of Harrington HealthCare is to deliver compassionate, quality care to the residents and communities of South Central Massachusetts and Northeastern Connecticut.
 Our vision is to continue a long tradition of caring and expand our comprehensive inpatient and outpatient services along with community outreach programs.